-The ThingMagic Nano has varied levels of support for operation and use under the laws and guidelines of several regions.
+ThingMagic Nano has varied levels of support for operation and use under the laws and guidelines of several regions.
 The existing regional support and any regulatory constraints are provided in the following table.
+Refer to the firmware release notes to determine if additional regions have been added.
 Additional information on each region is provided in Regional Frequency Specifications.